Why I Am a Hindu

 ‘Shashi Tharoor is the most charming and persuasive writer in India.
 His new book is a brave and characteristically articulate attempt to save a great and wonderfully elusive religion from the certainties of the fundamentalists and the politicisation of the bigots.’ — William Dalrymple

-Shashi Tharoor is a former UN under-secretary-general, a Congress MP in India, the author of twenty-three books, and the recipient of literary awards including a Commonwealth Writers' Prize.
+Shashi Tharoor is a former UN under-secretary-general, a Congress MP in India, the author of twenty-five books, and the recipient of literary awards including a Commonwealth Writers' Prize.
 His Inglorious Empire: What the British Did to India was a Sunday Times bestseller and a Financial Times Book of the Year.